tanogc/multiple_stressors_ghg/README.md

 ```
-Please, send questions related with the use of this code to Cayetano Gutiérrez-Cánovas (cayetano.gutierrez@urjc.es).
+Please, for questions related with the use of this code, send an email to cayetano.gutierrez@urjc.es.